willemwaegeman/bioml/index.md

 # Highlights

 {% capture text %}
-The Bioml research group at Ghent University developes new machine learning methods, and applies these methods in the life sciences.
-The group has a specific focus on uncertainty quantification in machine learning, multi-target prediction, structured prediction and time series analysis.
+The BIOML research group at Ghent University developes new machine learning methods, and applies these methods in the life sciences.
+We regularly publish our fundamental work in top-tier machine learning conferences and journals, whereas more applied work is often published in other communities.

 {%
   include link.html